-So… In this article, I will go over proven strategies I‘ve used to remove countless late payments.
+So, in this article, I will go over proven strategies I‘ve used to remove countless late payments.

-Now… I can imagine prior to the outbreak you had terrific credit and a recent late payment( due to financial constrains or an oversight made your credit score tragically plummet over a whopping 50-100 points.
+Now, I can imagine prior to the outbreak you had terrific credit, and a recent late payment( due to financial constraints or an oversight made your credit score tragically plummet over a whopping 50-100 points.
 Thereby effectively ending your chances of getting approved for any kind of decent loan.

 You’ve done everything right with your credit and here something happens that is absolutely beyond your control.
 This is time we start freaking out and go into a psychological downward spiral, losing sleep and our emotional well-being.

 However, just know this problem can be solved, as long as you follow my instructions on how to remove late payments during Covid-19 below.